muldis/Muldis_Reference_Data_Tools_Java/README.md

 **IMPORTANT NOTICE:
-This repository, with the Java version of "Muldis Reference Data Tools", is currently lagging far behind the .NET version of the same.
+This repository, with the Java version of "Muldis Reference Data Tools", may sometimes lag behind the .NET version of the same, so it is worth also looking at the latter for additional content.**
-For now you should see the .NET version instead to have a better idea where this will all be going.
-In the near future this Java version will be rewritten so it is as up to date as the .NET version.**

 This repository or distribution features the following projects, each of which is intended to produce its own JAR for distribution;